 3. Less Competition for Financial Aid

 Fewer students mean less competition for financial aid.
-This means students attending smaller schools are often able to get more financial aid than students attending larger schools where there is more competition for the amount of financial aid money that is available.
+This means students attending smaller schools are often able to get more financial aid.
+At larger schools there is more competition for the amount of financial aid money that is available.
 Small schools are not always more expensive than larger schools, making them a good investment if financial aid is there.
 Students will also have a greater chance of getting into work-study programs.
 With a limited number of jobs on campus, students are more likely to get one at a smaller school where there is less competition for campus jobs.

 4. Stronger Sense Of Community

 On a smaller campus, there is often a stronger sense of community.
-This is a natural side effect of a smaller student body where a student is more likely to know most, if not all, of their graduating class.
+This is a natural side effect of a smaller student body.
+Student are more likely to know most of their graduating class.
 This makes it easier for students to make friends, not only within their department but in other programs as well.
 Many students prefer to be a part of this close-knit community rather than just one of a very large graduating class at a larger school.
 These close communities can also make students feel less homesick or alone.

 Related Resource: 50 Most Innovative Small Colleges